tomjoht/tomjoht.github.io/_posts/2016/8/2016-08-17-api-developer-documentation-jobs-san-francisco-bay-area.md

 ## Audio

 Just want the audio?
-Play it here or <a href="https://www.podtrac.com/pts/redirect.mp3/s3.us-west-1.wasabisys.com/idbwmedia.com/podcasts/huntingdevdoc.mp3">download it</a>.
+Play it here:

-<p><audio controls="controls"><source src="https://www.podtrac.com/pts/redirect.mp3/s3.us-west-1.wasabisys.com/idbwmedia.com/podcasts/huntingdevdoc.mp3" type="audio/mpeg" /></audio></p>

-{% include random_ad.html %}
+{% include audio.html %}

 ## About Andrew Davis